faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 [^fourfold_state]: The book was popular enough that it is still considered a classic and reprinted today (e.g., [here](https://banneroftruth.org/us/store/theology-books/human-nature-in-its-fourfold-state/) and [here](https://www.heritagebooks.org/products/human-nature-in-its-fourfold-state-boston.html)).
 Reformation Heritage Books noted its popularity "It is evident why Boston's work enjoyed such popularity. ..." and John Macleod, [the well known theologian](https://en.wikipedia.org/wiki/John_Macleod_%28theologian%29) listed the book as [one of 22 of his favorite](https://reformedbooksonline.com/suggested-reading/) classic reformed, Christian works, [noting](https://www.goodreads.com/book/show/19194212-human-nature-in-its-fourfold-state) that it "more than any other stands out as representative of the best of our Scottish religious classics".

 [^smoot]: Stephen Smoot recently discussed why an inspired fiction theory [undermines all the other LDS truth-claims](https://www.mormoninterpreter.com/et-incarnatus-est-the-imperative-for-book-of-mormon-historicity/).

+[^emma_lied_about_polygamy]:  The lds.org [Plural Marriage in Kirtland and Nauvoo](https://www.lds.org/topics/plural-marriage-in-kirtland-and-nauvoo?lang=eng) essay states:

+    > Emma approved, at least for a time, of four of Joseph Smith’s plural marriages in Nauvoo, and she accepted all four of those wives into her household.
+She may have approved of other marriages as well.

+    But if that is true (which there is abundant evidence it is the case) then she clearly lied in [this same interview to her son](https://faenrandir.github.io/a_careful_examination/last-testimony-of-sister-emma/):

+    > Q—What about the revelation on polygamy?
+Did Joseph Smith have anything like it?
+What of spiritual wifery?

+    > A.—There was no revelation on either polygamy, or spiritual wives.
+There were some rumors of something of the sort, of which I asked my husband.
+He assured me that all there was of it was, that, in a chat about plural wives, he had said, "Well, such a system might possibly be, if everybody was agreed to it, and would behave as they should; but they would not; and, besides, it was contrary to the will of heaven."

+    > No such thing as polygamy, or spiritual wifery, was taught, publicly or privately, before my husband's death, that I have now, or ever had any knowledge of.

+    > Q.—Did he not have other wives than yourself?

+    > A.—He had no other wife but me; nor did he to my knowledge ever have.

+    > Q—Did he not hold marital relation with women other than yourself?

+    > A.—He did not have improper relations with any woman that ever came to my knowledge.

+    > Q.—Was there nothing about spiritual wives that you recollect?

+    > A.—At one time my husband came to me and asked me if I had heard certain rumors about spiritual marriages, or anything of the kind; and assured me that if I had, that they were without foundation; that there was no such doctrine, and never should be with his knowledge, or consent.
+I know that he had no other wife or wives than myself, in any sense, either spiritual or otherwise.